seinecle/codapps/src/main/asciidoc/subdir/installing-netbeans-for-PC_temp_common.md

 - If you don’t know, choose “jdk-8u151-nb-8_2-windows-i586.exe” (see below)
 - If you are absolutely sure you run a 64-bit version of Windows, choose Windows x64.

-Tip:: https://support.microsoft.com/en-us/kb/827218[How do I know if my PC runs a 32-bit or 64-bit version of Windows?]
+TIP: https://support.microsoft.com/en-us/kb/827218[How do I know if my PC runs a 32-bit or 64-bit version of Windows?]

 //ST: !
 - Find the file you downloaded on your computer and click on it to install.

-Note:: you might need administrator rights to install software on your PC!
+NOTE: you might need administrator rights to install software on your PC!

 Now that we have NetBeans installed, let’s add the Codename One plugin.